inducer/relate/doc/flow.rst

         (Optional) A list of email addresses which to notify about a flow submission by a participant.

-    .. attribute:: max_points

-        (Optional, an integer or floating point number if given) The number of points on the flow which constitute "100% of the achievable points".
-If not given, this is automatically computed by summing point values from all constituent pages.

-        This may be used to 'grade out of N points', where N is a number that is lower than the actually achievable count.

-    .. attribute:: max_points_enforced_cap

-        (Optional, an integer or floating point number if given) No participant will have a grade higher than this recorded for this flow.
-        This may be used to limit the amount of 'extra credit' achieved beyond :attr:`max_points`.

-    .. attribute:: bonus_points

-        (Optional, an integer or floating point number if given) This number of points will be added to every participant's score.

     .. attribute:: rules

         (Optional) Some rules governing students' use and grading of the flow.